Do you want to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost? Well, It’s not hard -as it sounds- to do so.

 Go to the DNS settings of the domain and add an “A” record and a “CNAME” record.

+The “A” record maps a domain name to the IP address.
 So whenever someone clicks on your domain name, he will be directed to your website.

 The “CNMAE” record redirects the “www” version of your website to the “non-www” version.